What are the health benefits of yoga poses?

 Women practicing yoga

 Yoga is one exercise that helps improve a person’s confidence.
-This is because this practice encourages people to look inwards into their minds and not outwards.
+This is because this practice encourages people to look inward into their minds rather than outward.
 Yoga enables you to focus your attention on your body’s abilities right at that moment.
 The result is that you become more aware of your body and get satisfied with it.

-In this article, we will talk about yoga and explore some of the fantastic benefits of yoga to health.
+In this article, we will talk about yoga and explore some of its fantastic health benefits.

 What is yoga?

 Yoga is an ancient practice that comes from Asia.
 It is rooted in Indian philosophy.
-It first started as a spiritual practice even though there now exists classical yoga as practised in the United States.
+It first started as a spiritual practice, even though classical yoga is now practiced in the United States.

-Classical yoga incorporates elements that promote physical and mental wellbeing through emphasising meditations (Dyana), breathing techniques (Pranayama) and physical postures (Asanas).
+Classical yoga incorporates elements that promote physical and mental well-being through emphasizing meditations (Dyana), breathing techniques (Pranayama), and physical postures (Asanas).

-Yoga is similar to the Chinese practices - qi gong and tai chi that have both meditative and physical elements.
+Yoga is similar to the Chinese practices - qi gong and tai chi, which have both meditative and physical elements.

 Photo by Kike Vega on Unsplash

-Everyone, irrespective of age, sex or background, has the power to relax and empower their mind and strengthen their body.
+Everyone has the ability to relax, empower their mind, and strengthen their body.
 Yoga is for you if you want to harness those abilities.

 Constant yoga practice allows you to stretch your body to limits you never imagined before you started yoga.